 There is no minimum required GMAT score.
-However, the average GMAT score of applicants admitted ranges from 620-650.
+However, the average GMAT score of admitted applicants ranges from 620 to 650.
 You may take the GMAT as often as you like.
 We will always consider your highest score when evaluating your application.

 Indiana University - Purdue University at Indianapolis - MBA, Kelley Part Time (school code GKS-8M-27)

-It takes us about three weeks to receive your official scores from the date you take the test.
-In the meantime, feel free to email us the unofficial score report you received on the day of the test at firstname.lastname@example.org.
+It takes about three weeks to receive your official scores from the date you take the test.
+In the meantime, feel free to upload the unofficial score report, which you received on the day of the test, to the "Program Materials" section of your application.

-After we’ve received all application materials, and if the Admissions Committee feels you are a viable candidate, we’ll notify you within 10 business days that you’ve been selected for an admissions interview.
+After we’ve received all your application materials and if the Evening MBA Admissions Committee feels you are a viable candidate, we’ll notify you within 10 business days that you’ve been selected for an admissions interview.
 After the interview, we’ll notify you within seven business days if you’ve been admitted.

 24 months.
-It is a part-time program designed to be completed while you work full-time (or while you pursue another graduate degree as part of an approved dual degree program).
+It is a part-time MBA program designed to be completed while you work full time (or while you pursue another graduate degree as part of an approved dual degree program).

-You'll typically have class twice a week: one night per week on campus, and night per week online.
+You'll typically have class twice a week: one night per week on campus and one night per week online.
 Our students enjoy this "hybrid model" because it allows them to build face-to-face relationships with professors and peers while affording them the flexibility of online learning.

 No. We do not accept non-degree-seeking students.
-Anyone wanting to take Evening MBA classes must apply and be admitted into the full degree.
+Anyone wanting to take Evening MBA classes must apply and be admitted into the full degree program.

 The Evening MBA uses a cohort structure.
-Twice a year (in August and December), we admit a cohort of 50–70 new students who take the same core classes together at the same time.
-Our students tell us that they frequently learn as much from other students as from their professors; this peer learning model is integral to the program.
+Twice a year in August and November, we admit a cohort of 50–70 new students, ambitious professionals who take the same core classes together at the same time.
+Our students tell us they frequently learn as much from other students as from their professors; this peer learning model is integral to the program.

 Of course, we understand that life happens.
 If your circumstances change after beginning the program, and it’s no longer possible for you to complete the coursework as scheduled, we’ll work with you.
 However, prospective students should not enter the program with this expectation of flexibility.